-Is your business suddenly exposed to customs processes as a result of the UK departing the European Union?
+3 months post Brexit – is your business coping with being exposed to customs processes and UK and overseas VAT as a result of the UK’s departure from the European Union?

-Our national network, MHA has developed an in-depth and practical training course for businesses who will be impacted by the Customs changes resulting from Brexit.
+MHA has developed a successful, in-depth and practical training course for businesses who are impacted by the customs changes resulting from Brexit.

-On the 1st January 2021 the UK will exit the Transition Period and depart the European Union in terms of the transitional membership of the Single Market and Customs Union.
+On the 1st January 2021 the UK exited the Transition Period and departed the European Union in terms of the transitional membership of the Single Market and Customs Union.
 As a result, UK businesses who trade with the EU will be required:

 - to submit import and export declarations to HMRC